gddk/ats-plugin-cache-key-genid/README.md

 Each host has a generation ID (genid) that's stored in a small embedded kytocabinet database.
 Without this plugin, the CacheUrl is set to the requested URL.

-For example, if the requested url is  http://example.tld/foobar.css, then the CacheUrl is http://example.tld/foobar.css.
+For example, if the requested url is  http://example.tld/foobar.css, then natively the CacheUrl is http://example.tld/foobar.css.
 With this plugin, the CacheUrl is set to http://example.tld.#/foobar.css, where # is an integer representing example.tld's genid.

 ## License